Mount Rinjani volcano in Lombok

 Distance: 9.2 km | Duration: 5-6 hours | Difficulty: Moderate

-Hiking to Rinjani Crater Rim: Typical Itinerary
+Hiking to Rinjani Crater Rim: A Typical 2D1N Itinerary

 Day 1: Senaru Village to Senaru Crater Rim